-- 2 If the Examination Board decides that the form as referred to in the foregoing paragraphs shall be different, it will announce this to the students no later than two months before the examination is to be held. - 3 The elaborations in the form of the examinations as referred to in paragraph 1, stated in the most recent version of the study guide for the study programme, constitute an integral part of these Teaching and Examination Regulations, without prejudice to the other provisions set out in these regulations. - In exceptional cases the Examination Board may, at the request of the student, decide to permit derogations from the provisions set out in paragraph 1. - Physically or sensorially handicapped students are offered the opportunity to take the examinations in a manner adapted as far as possible to their individual handicap.
+- The examinations of the programme are taken according to the test types described in Article 1.3 sub h.
+Furthermore, attendance requirements may be set as a prerequisite for assessment, provided that this is well substantiated by the examiner and published in the course manual.
+The Examination Board may allow deviations from this rule. - If the Examination Board decides that the form as referred to in the foregoing paragraphs shall be different, it will announce this to the students no later than two months before the examination is to be held. - The elaborations in the form of the examinations as referred to in paragraph 1, stated in the most recent version of the study guide for the study programme, constitute an integral part of these Teaching and Examination Regulations, without prejudice to the other provisions set out in these regulations. - In exceptional cases the Examination Board may, at the request of the student, decide to permit derogations from the provisions set out in paragraph 1. - Physically or sensorially handicapped students are offered the opportunity to take the examinations in a manner adapted as far as possible to their individual handicap.
 The Board will, if necessary, obtain expert advice before making a decision.